theodora28/Pattern_Library/README.md

 _________________________________________________________________________________________________________________________________

 # Navigation

-The navigation component holds the main nav items required for navigation a website.
-The number of nav items can be increased / decreased depending on the website.
-This allows for flexibility and scalability.
+Allows easy access, visibility of options and easy-of-use interface.

 # Buttons

-Buttons can be used for a variety of different actions and they can be styled differently depending on the action.
-This pattern library holds 6 different button types.
+6 different button types with different actions.

 # Header Element

-A carousel can be used when wanting to display more than 1 image in a slideshow format.
-Ideally this would be used as a hero or large content section of a web page.
+A carousel has been used to display images as a slideshow.
+Good for hero section of a web page.

 # Jumbotron

-A jumbotron holds a title, sub title and button.
-This can be used as the hero section of a web page.
-More or less content can be added here and the use of default button and ghost button could be included.
+A jumbotron is used for a title, sub title and button.
+This can also be used as the hero section of a web page.

 # Footer

-The footer acts as a secondary nav for a website and can be used as a site map.
-Social media links have been included.
+The footer is usually the secondary nav of a website, social media links have been included.

 # Cards

-Breadcrumb navigation can be used on the inside pages of a website.
-It will allow users to be able to navigate back our to higher level pages easily.
+Card  is a flexible and extensible content container.
+It can be used with many ways to display info on a single topic.

 # Pagination

-Pagination can be used where there are more than 1 pages of similar content.
-An example would be in a list of blog posts.
+Pagination can be used to organsie pages,scroll through pages.